Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Conclusions and Outlook

 \subsection{Conclusion}

 In this work, we present our \geant\ based code \gsolar, which simulates cosmic-ray interactions in the solar atmosphere with magnetic fields.
 Using \gsolar, we compute the solar disk gamma-ray flux in three scenarios, without magnetic fields~(\nof), with coronal magnetic fields during low solar activity~(\quiet), and with magnetic fields during peak solar activity~(\act).
 We use the PFSS coronal magnetic field model, and we only focus in the volume from 600\,km below photosphere to 3000\, above, where interactions are expected to happen.
+It is clear that the inclusion of magnetic fields enhances the gamma-ray production compared to the \nof\ case~\cite{Hudson:2020MNRAS}.

 From the simulated gamma-ray flux spectrum and by studying their underlying composition and angular distributions, we have these main findings: \begin{itemize} \item Without magnetic fields, the solar disk flux production below 10\,GeV can be significantly enhanced due to photons produced with large scattering angles relative to the primary proton direction, caused purely by particle scattering kinematics. \item With the PFSS magnetic fields, the solar disk flux production is further enhanced up to 1\,TeV.
 This is due to much wider angular distribution for the escaped gamma rays, caused by magnetic fields bending the trajectories of primary protons and charged secondaries. \end{itemize} While there are still significant quantitative disagreements between our result and the observations~\cite{Abdo:2011xn, Ng:2015gya, Linden:2018exo, Tang:2018wqp}, we believe this work has elucidated at least one pathway that could lead to a complete model for explaining the solar disk gamma-ray flux.